0xInfection/TIDoS-Framework/README.md

 ### Version:
 ```
-v1.5
+v1.5.1
 ```

 ### Upcoming:

 There are some bruteforce modules to be added:
-- Some more of Enumeraton Techniques (like a multithreaded admin panel finder).
+- Some more of Enumeraton & Information Disclosure modules.
 - Lots more of OSINT & Stuff (let that be a suspense).

 ### Known Bugs: